 About Us, simply here for Dan

 Our reasons for establishing this tribute website are simple: We want to represent Dan wherever we go and we want to do what he unfortunately can no longer do.
-His last 10 years on this earth were driven with one goal and responsibility: BrickLink.com and its thousands of users -- LEGO buyers and sellers -- who relied on it for their hobbies, their recreation, and many for their very livelihoods.
+His last 10 years on this earth were driven with one goal and responsibility: BrickLink.com and its now more than a million users -- LEGO buyers and sellers -- who rely on it for their hobbies, their recreation, and many for their very livelihoods.

 It was a heavy burden -- a happy one to be sure -- but a huge obligation and responsibility for Dan.
 He shouldered it all alone.
 One of the biggest surprises people have is that one man was responsible for all that was BrickLink.com for a decade, from June 19, 2000 to September 24, 2010.
 To say he ate, slept and lived BrickLink would be an understatement.
 It was his life, until the end.

 Eliska Jezkova (Dan's mom) and I (Larry Hawthorne, Dan's stepdad) carried on after him for nearly three years.
 Eliska was devoted to continuing Dan's dream and protecting what he worked so hard to establish.
 It wasn't always easy.
 Unlike Dan, we needed help from outside consultants, part-time IT, and a team of volunteer administrators who were critical in helping us keep the lights on.
 Most on BrickLink did not even know Dan's name, but everyone knew who "Admin" was.
 After his passing, the Admin position was filled by more than one person, a feat that Dan was able to accomplish all by himself.